A man and woman smile and laugh together in their kitchen as they talk.

 • Coinsurance This is a percentage of the total cost you pay for care, and your plan covers the rest.

-• Out-of-pocket maximum – This is a set amount and the most you’ll pay in a year.
+• Out-of-pocket maximum – This is the most you’ll pay in a year.
 When you reach your out-of-pocket maximum, your insurance takes care of all remaining medical costs.

-In addition to understanding health insurance terms, it’s also a good idea to check if you may be eligible for extra savings – like tax credits.
+It’s also a good idea to check if you may be eligible for extra savings, like tax credits.
 You can take advantage of these opportunities to lower the cost of your plan by shopping for coverage on your state’s health insurance marketplace (also called an exchange).

 Most plans have three levels: gold, silver and bronze.
 Plan levels are based on monthly premium costs and how often you expect to use your plan.